 Managing the site

 The pond and waterways need clearing occasionally.
-The picnic area is mown to keep it easy to use.
+The orchard area is mown annually.
 We are trying to keep the orchard in good order, but any help with pruning the trees will be welcomed!

 There are various ways you can help improve and maintain our sites.
 We rely on conservation volunteers to help with many tasks and also need people who are happy to regular visit the site be our “eyes and ears”, this means we can respond much quicker to issues.
 Find out more here.